-P DP DP introduced by 'of' is transferred by null P phase head presence and ability of something like 'of' to inflect for the concordial features α gen and β num in the schematic (43)b.
+P DP DP introduced by 'of' is transferred by null P phase head in the schematic (43)b.
 A DP cannot instead inflect for these features directly, for reasons to be laid out in section 5.2.2.
 Thus, were the null PP layer absent and 'of' to inflect for its complement's features, 'of'P could not surface nP-internally, since its features would disagree with those of n (and Num).
 To eliminate the [XP,YP] problem for labeling 'of'P would need to raise but under (36), 'of'P could not value possessor agreement higher in the tree either.
-No licit outcome could be obtained (though see 5.2.2 for a predicted exception, instantiated in West Flemish in section 7.3).
+No licit outcome could be obtained (though see 7.2.2 for a predicted exception, instantiated in West Flemish in section 7.3).